 My goal post-pandemic is to be available to tour sites of resistance, offering herbal clinics at occupations, protest sites, gatherings and events.
 Site life can take its toll, from physical injury, PTSD from police violence, or simply the physical endurance of living outside.
 I like to offer immune and stress support to people whose bodies are on the line, as well as those doing invisible labour behind the scenes to make ongoing resistance a reality.

-Right now I still sustain myself through a job (cheers capitalism), and the Solidarity Apothecary fits around the edges, however, my goal long-term is to be able to financially survive through online courses, sales and donations so that I can serve movements as a herbalist and medic full-time.
+My goal long-term is to be able to financially survive through online courses, sales and donations so that I can serve movements as a herbalist and medic full-time.
 You can support that goal here.